luigiberrettini/NLog.Targets.Syslog/README.md

 ## Configuration
-To use NLog Syslog, you simply wire it up as an extension in the NLog.config file and place the NLog.Targets.Syslog.dll in the same location as the NLog.dll and NLog.config files.
-Then use as you would any NLog target.
+To use NLog Syslog simply download the [NLog.Targets.Syslog NuGet package](https://www.nuget.org/packages/NLog.Targets.Syslog/), then use as you would any NLog target.

 Below is a sample NLog.config file:

 ```xml